LukeCarrier/resume/README.md

 * __Built extensions to facilitate e-commerce, single sign on and synchronisation of user data between platforms and SalesLogix.
 Later migrated those extensions to integrate with Salesforce.__
 * Scoped and delivered a SAML 2.0 identity broker based on SimpleSAMLphp that facilitated single sign on between customer identity providers and multiple AVADO-operated service providers.
+* Began using Vagrant and SaltStack to improve predictability of developer workstation environments and reduce configuration drift.
 * Developed bespoke course user interface framework ("Fluid"), enabling rapid development of new course content and interchangeable, flexible section layouts.
 * Constantly provided instruction, guidance and code review to other developers on approaching development projects.
 * Revamped automation of Windows Server environments using Packer and PowerShell DSC.